 Who Is Fundrise?

 The eREIT, on the other hand, is an innovative product created by Fundrise to empower ordinary investors to invest in commercial real estate deals from the comfort of their home office or smartphone. eREITs don’t trade on open markets.
 They’re only available to investors with a Fundrise account.
-Fees are up to 90% lower than a traditional REIT fees.
+Fees are up to 90% lower than traditional REIT fees.

 Fundrise was an early innovator in real estate crowdfunding.
-What sets this company apart from other real estate crowdfunding sites, is the eREITs are registered securities with the SEC.
+What sets this company apart from other real estate crowdfunding sites is the eREITs are registered securities with the SEC.
 This distinction allows non-accredited investors to invest as little as $1,000 in an eREIT.
 Most other real estate crowdfunding sites require the investor to be accredited.

 I recently opened an account and bought my first eREIT.
 The investment is expected to provide quarterly dividend income for the next 4-6 years.
-Any capitals gains will be paid out toward the end of the investment time horizon.
+Any capital gains will be paid out toward the end of the investment time horizon.

 Read this comprehensive Fundrise review to learn more about the platform.